 ISL has allowed many volunteers to see the world with eyes of compassion and solidarity and to discover or confirm their true calling.
 For me, ISL has done the same.
 I am so grateful.— Sonia Hernandez, PhD, International Director

 We hear regularly from patients and local government and health officials about the positive impact ISL teams make in our partner communities.
 We also hear regularly from ISL alumni inspired to further their educations and become volunteers in their own communities— Diannah Fields-Brown, US Director

 Their stories leave us humbled.
 It is an honor and a privilege to serve those in need and to enable present and future leaders and professionals to become global citizens.

-Locations: Our administrative operations are based in Spokane, Washington, and Alajuela, Costa Rica.
+Locations: Our administrative operations are based in Kellogg, Idaho, and Alajuela, Costa Rica.
 We provide services in the Americas, the Caribbean, and Africa.